 Launch the app

-If you want to add guid's to existing records, you can open a console using
+If you want to add guuids to existing records, you can open a console using

 heroku run console and then run

 helper.guuid_creator.
-This will load each object, and update the external_id__c field with a random guid if one does not already exist.
-Warning, this could take a long time.
+This will load each record in the account object, and update the external_id__c field with a random guid if one does not already exist.
+This could take some time.

 If you want to load more accounts, follow the steps above to deploy and set up the demo.
 Then simply pop open a Rails Console with

 heroku run console.
 Once you have a console up and running run